spripa/DominionBoardGameShuffle/README.md

 The next step was to get my libraries and npm compiler for node.js working.
 Reasonably easy steps to follow.
 And once done this cmd command does the trick <..\GitHub\DominionBoardGameShuffle\src>npm install --save alexa-sdk>.
 The *.zip the src contents and use that for your lambda functiona build.

 When i ended in AWS to get my Lambda function going was looking for Alexa Skils Kit in my triggers list but couldn't find it!
 Do make sure you are in the right region.
-Only Ireland in the EU regions has got Alexa.
+Only Ireland in the EU regions has got Alexa [AWS Lambda Ireland](https://eu-west-1.console.aws.amazon.com/lambda/).

 Then, once the Blank functions is created, upload your *.zip and then you're ready to Test.
 One tip here in case you don't use and IDE for compiling js code - check http://esprima.org/demo/validate.html as this helped me fix some missing commas issues.